Families

 man pushing buggy with shopping bag

-Park your buggy in the dedicated space (either the wheelchair accessible space or buggy/ shared space) with your child facing the rear of the bus with the back of the buggy against the support
+Park your buggy in the dedicated space (either the wheelchair accessible space or buggy/ shared space) with your child facing the rear of the bus with the back of the buggy against the back support

 man pushing buggy with shopping bag